-The role of bankruptcy trustees gets more taxing: further guidance on liability for tax debts
+The role of bankruptcy trustees gets more taxing: more guidance provided on a bankruptcy trustee’s liability for tax debts arising during their appointment

 In a decision handed down by Downes J on 4 July 2024, the Federal Court of Australia provided guidance on the treatment of capital gains in bankruptcy, and endorsed the approach that has been taken by the ATO: Robson as trustee for the bankrupt estate of Lanning v Commissioner of Taxation [2024] FCA 720 (Decision).